Pascale Rihouet

 PHD, Brown University

-Pascale Rihouet is a French-American art historian specializing in European art from 1400–1800.
-At RISD since 2008, she has taught courses in that field in addition to topics such as the history of glass, performance art, modern and post-modern art and history of drawing.
-She created two courses delivered year on year in which history, design, art, critical making, ethics and sustainability coalesce: Tea, Coffee, or Chocolate? and Bittersweet Chocolate.
-She has widely published on Renaissance art and ritual, material culture and group identity in English, French and Italian academic journals as well as two books: Art Moves: The Material Culture of Processions in Renaissance Perugia (Brepols, 2019) and, as co-editor and co-author, Eternal Ephemera: The Papal Possesso and its Legacies in Early Modern Rome (Toronto University Press, 2020).
+Pascale Rihouet is a French-American art historian specializing in European art, 1400–1800.
+At RISD since 2008, she has taught courses in that field in addition to topics such as the history of glass, performance art, modern and post-modern art, history of drawing.
+She created two courses delivered year on year (Wintersession) in which history, design, art, critical making, ethics and sustainability coalesce: Tea, Coffee, or Chocolate? and Bittersweet Chocolate.
+She has widely published on Renaissance art and ritual, material culture and group identity in English, French and Italian academic journals as well as two books Art Moves: The Material Culture of Processions in Renaissance Perugia (Brepols, 2019) and, as co-editor and co-author, Eternal Ephemera: The Papal Possesso and its Legacies in Early Modern Rome (Toronto University Press, 2020).
 Her research on prints of papal processions earned her a six-week Villa Medici grant in 2019.
-Pascale is currently writing a monograph on Roman festival prints focused on the possesso procession (1589–1775).
+Pascale is currently finishing a monograph on Roman festival prints of the possesso procession (1589-1775) to be published by Routledge.
+After working as an administrator for two years, she became a part-time professor at IESA arts & culture in 2023, an art management school in Paris.

-Pascale was executive director of the New England Renaissance Conference Motion, Rhythm, Shift (RISD Museum, October 2019).
-She is a tenured part-time teacher at IESA arts&culture (an art management school in Paris) where she set up in collaboration with the University of Chicago in Paris TRANS-DIGITAL: Transitions and transformations of arts and culture in the age of a pandemic (2020–21).
-At CAA 2021, she chaired and organized the session entitled Coffee or Chocolate?
+Pascale regularly participates in conferences presenting on her two fields of expertise (processions and food history).
+She was executive director of the New England Renaissance Conference Motion, Rhythm, Shift (RISD Museum, October 2019) and TRANS-DIGITAL: Transitions and transformations of arts and culture in the age of a pandemic (2020–21) (University of Chicago-Paris/IESA).
+At CAA 2021, she chaired and organized the session Coffee or Chocolate?
 The Art and Design of Colonial Conquest and delivered a paper called Coffee or Chocolate?
 Sociability and Invisibility.
-She contributed to the audio recording Coffee and Chocolate for the exhibition Trading Earth: Ceramics, Commodities, and Commerce at the RISD Museum (April 2022-January 2024).
-In June 2023, she passed the Level 1 of the IICCT (International Institute for Chocolate and Cacao Tasting), a certification accredited by FDQ (UK government).
-Pascale keeps researching the iconography of chocolate and coffee in 18th-century art for a future publication.
+She contributed to the audio recording Coffee and Chocolate for the Trading Earth: Ceramics, Commodities, and Commerce exhibition at the RISD Museum (April 2022-January 2025).
+In 2023–24, she passed Levels 1 and 2 of the IICCT (International Institute for Chocolate and Cacao tasting), a certification accredited by FDQ (UK government).

 Image